 I loved adding the sweet sour and fruity aroma in this chilli tamarind dressing.

-What Is the Difference Tamarind Paste Vs Tamarind Puree?
+Difference Tamarind Paste Vs Tamarind Puree?

 You will often find tamarind sold as a tamarind paste or tamarind puree.